afrozchakure/Competitive-Programming-Solutions/README.md

 1. Problem Solving
 2. Python
+3. C
+4. SQL
-3. Starred Problems 😀 (contains important problems)
+5. Starred Problems 😀 (contains important problems)

 Please do star and fork this repo if you found this useful !!